Frequently asked questions

 Yes.
 You can break the ownership in percentages.
 You can also see if a SCI, a "Société Collective d’Investissements" is worth it for you.
 You may save inheritance and gift tax and French impôt sur la fortune immobilière.
 This is complicated matter.
 We therefore advise you to hire a specialized legal and tax adviser for this.

 Residents of the Netherlands and of many other EU countries who directly own French real estate are in principle subject to income tax in the Netherlands or in their tax domicile (for Dutch tax payers: refer the explanation in the Dutch section of this frequently asked question!).
 The tax treaty between the Netherlands and France provides, however, for an almost total exemption from Dutch income taxation to prevent double taxation.
+The method of Dutch income taxation of your French property and the way this is exempted from double taxation by the Netherlands is a continuous subject of change of law and disputes.
+We therefor advise you to obtain Dutch tax advice on this matter.

 Often no double taxation in other EU countries